 A support system is in place for all staff, but particularly for the Caregivers, where they attend monthly individual debriefing sessions with a Professional Counsellor to motivate and encourage them to continue their services in what is often a stressful and sometimes traumatic calling.

-To establish and control a Hospice program of total care, in accordance with the Standards of Care of the Hospice Palliative Care Association of South Africa, for the terminally oll patient and his or her family, in a non-racial and interdenominational manner which provides:
+To establish and control a Hospice program of total care, in accordance with the Standards of Care of the Hospice Palliative Care Association of South Africa, for the terminally ill patient and his or her family, in a non-racial and interdenominational manner which provides:

-- A multi disciplinary, co-ordinated continuum of community and hospital care.
+- A multi-disciplinary, coordinated continuum of community and hospital care.

-- Palliative and supportive care to meet needs, which may arise out of physical, emotional, spiritual, social and economic stresses associated with the final stages of illness, death and bereavement.
+- Palliative and supportive care to meet needs, which may arise out of physical, emotional, spiritual, social, and economic stresses associated with the final stages of illness, death, and bereavement.